fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_fortiguard.html.markdown

 * `proxy_server_port` - Port used to communicate with the proxy server.
 * `proxy_username` - Proxy user name.
 * `proxy_password` - Proxy user password.
+* `videofilter_license` - Interval of time between license checks for the FortiGuard video filter contract.
+* `videofilter_expiration` - Expiration date of the FortiGuard video filter contract.
 * `ddns_server_ip` - IP address of the FortiDDNS server.
+* `ddns_server_ip6` - IPv6 address of the FortiDDNS server.
 * `ddns_server_port` - Port used to communicate with FortiDDNS servers.
 * `interface_select_method` - Specify how to select outgoing interface to reach server.
 * `interface` - Specify outgoing interface to reach server.